The Mighty Hunt For New Employment By D.I. Jolly

 Like why bother.

 My main gripe here though is the actual letter you get.
 I understand that the vast majority are standardised and that’s fine.
-Potentially thousands of people apply for a job, you’re taking the time to let them know it’s ok.
-That said, it’s what they actually say.
+Potentially thousands of people apply for each job, and you’re taking the time to let them know it’s a no. That said, it’s what they actually say.
 The attempts at being nice sometimes go way too far.

 Dear Mr Jolly.